University of Virginia, B.A. biology

 University of Virginia, B.A.
 English and religious studies minor

-Following graduation from U.Va., Emily served as an AmeriCorps D.C.
-Teaching Fellow from 2011 – 2012.
-She has previous experience as a middle school language arts teacher, and serves as a yoga instructor, Residential Life faculty member, and Spanish exchange program coordinator here at the School.
-In her spare time, Emily competes in Strongman competitions and last summer she walked the Camino de Santiago, a 500-mile pilgrimage across Spain.
+Following graduating from the University of Virginia, Emily served as an AmeriCorps D.C.
+Teaching Fellow from 2011 - 2012.
+She has previous experience as a middle school language arts teacher, and serves as a Humanities teacher, yoga instructor, Residential Life faculty member, and an Outdoor Leadership Intensive teacher.
+Emily is currently spending her summers pursuing a master's degree through the Middlebury College Bread Loaf School of English and enjoys traveling in her free time.

 Mary Baldwin University, M.Litt.
 Shakespearean and Renaissance literature in performance